umakantp/phpcodesniffer-maven-plugin/README.md

 # phpcodesniffer-maven-plugin
-Maven plugin to run php code sniffer in your PHP project
+Maven plugin to run PHP CodeSniffer in your PHP project.

+See plugin's website at:- http://umakantpatil.com/phpcodesniffer-maven-plugin/